Marie Duclos Fretageot

 National Gazette and Literary Register, Philadelphia, 17 November 1825, page 3.

-Shown here is a notice in a Philadelphia newspaper, indicating Macure's affiliation with Pestalozzian teach William S. Phiquipal (whose full French name was Guillaume Sylvan Casimir Phiquepal d/Arusmont).
+Shown here is a notice in a Philadelphia newspaper, indicating Macure's affiliation with Pestalozzian teacher William S. Phiquipal (whose full French name was Guillaume Sylvan Casimir Phiquepal d'Arusmont).

 Recently found letters from Madame to Robert Owen